 There is little difference in terms of equipment, other than the cryogenic cooling conveyer, between ambient and cryogenic grinding.
 However, materials and other processing fluids need to be compatible with cryogenic temperatures as well as the material that is to be processed.

-- The hammer mill uses a screen of various hole sizes to maximise the residence time in that grinding zone until the particle has reached the desired size.
+- The hammer mill uses a screen of various hole sizes to maximize the residence time in that grinding zone until the particle has reached the desired size.

 - The attrition and turbo mills do not use screens, they depend instead on the gap width between the rotating and stationary parts of the mill in order to control the resultant particle size.